ayman-anwar/DAA-assignment/README.md

 If the recursive call returns False or completes without finding a cycle, the vertex v is removed from the path by setting path[pos] to -1 (backtracking).
 If no Hamiltonian Cycle is found for the current configuration of the path and graph, the function returns False.

+<h4><b>2) hamiltonian_cycle_util:</b></h4>

+i)

+        path = [-1] * len(graph)
+        path[0] = 0

+Here, the path list is initialized.
+It will hold the vertices of the Hamiltonian Cycle being constructed.
+The length of the path list is set to match the number of vertices in the graph.
+The starting vertex (vertex 0) is placed at the beginning of the path.

+ii)

+        if not hamiltonian_cycle_util(graph, path, 1):
+                print("No Hamiltonian Cycle exists")
+        return False

+This part of the code uses the hamiltonian_cycle_util function to attempt to find a Hamiltonian Cycle.
+The hamiltonian_cycle_util function starts building the path from position 1 (pos = 1), as the starting vertex is already in place (path[0] = 0).

+If the hamiltonian_cycle_util function returns False, it means that no Hamiltonian Cycle could be found starting from the current configuration.
+In that case, the function prints a message indicating that no Hamiltonian Cycle exists and returns False.

+iii)

+        print("Hamiltonian Cycle exists:")
+        for vertex in path:
+                print(vertex, end=" ")
+        print(path[0])

+If the hamiltonian_cycle_util function returns True, it means a Hamiltonian Cycle has been found.
+The code prints a message indicating that a Hamiltonian Cycle exists and then prints the vertices of the cycle.
+The loop iterates over each vertex in the path list and prints it.
+Finally, the first vertex (starting vertex) is printed again to complete the cycle.